American Ninja Warrior: 2016–2019

 The eighth season of the series began on June 1, 2016, and concluded on September 12, 2016.
 The eighth season marked a 40 percent increase in the number of female submission videos from the previous season.
 During the finals in Philadelphia, no competitor completed the course for the first time in the series' history.
 During National Finals, Jessie Graff became the first woman to complete Stage 1.
 However, only 17 competitors advanced to Stage 2, marking the lowest number in the series' history.
 Only two of them, Drew Drechsel and Daniel Gil, managed to beat Stage 2, but none of them completed Stage 3.
-Dreschel fell further on the course and was declared the Last Man Standing.
+Drechsel fell further on the course and was declared the Last Man Standing.

 The ninth season premiered on June 12, 2017, and ended on September 18, 2017.
 A record of 41 competitors successfully completed Stage 1 during the National Finals, while Allyssa Beird became the second woman to complete it.
 Stage 2 saw every competitor eliminated except for three veterans.
 However, none of them could complete Stage 3.
 Joe Moravsky fell on the penultimate obstacle and became the Last Man Standing.

 The tenth season began airing on May 30, 2018, and ended on September 10, 2018.
 For the first time in the show's history, a Last Ninja Standing prize of $100,000 was introduced.
 The first city qualifying, held in Los Angeles, was dedicated to the release of Jurassic World: Fallen Kingdom and featured cameo appearances of Chris Pratt and Bryce Dallas Howard.
 Drew Drechsel and Sean Bryan were the only competitors to reach Stage 3 of National Finals both fell during their runs.
 Drechsel and Bryan fell on the same obstacle, but the former made it faster to it, making him the Last Ninja Standing.

 The eleventh season started its premiere on May 29, 2019, and ended on September 16, 2019.
 City competitions were held in six locations.
 One of them featured obstacles dedicated to the release of The Angry Birds Movie 2.
 New rules regarding the Mega Wall, which was introduced in the previous season, came into effect.
 Competitors were given three chances to make it up the wall, but the prize money decreased after each attempt, starting at $10,000, then decreasing to $5,000, and finally $2,500.
 During the National Finals, 28 of the 86 finalists completed Stage 1, and a record 21 athletes completed Stage 2.
 Drew Drechsel and Daniel Gil completed Stage 3.
 Gil was not able to complete the rope climb on Stage 4 in the 30-second time limit, but Drechsel was able to climb it in 0:27.46 seconds, earning him the $1,000,000 prize and becoming the third American Ninja Warrior and the second champion.